My Chainlink Interview Experience

 3. Lots of programmers in this industry are trash… and egotistical.

-I cannot accurately assess whether I was gatekept from an interview by the Recruiter, by multiple Hiring Managers, or both.
-Therefore, I cannot provide a takeaway regarding this interview.
 Do I have personal opinions on the optics of recruiting?
 That’s another article.
-In the context of this one, I am intrigued that one can get a referral on merit* by another software developer, but still be denied the chance to interview.
+In the context of this one, I am intrigued that one can get a referral on merit* by another software developer but still be denied the chance to interview.

 Read More